 The Clapham Park and Northbourne Road Conservation Area was originally designated in 1974 as two separate areas; they were later merged because they are contiguous and have a similar character.
-Generally it has a strongly suburban, residential character best expressed in grand 19th-century villas widely spaced in ample grounds with plenty of greenery.
-These are joined by a mix of residential buildings of differing scales and periods, which taken together usefully illustrate the fragmented pattern of historic development typical to Lambeth.
+Generally, it has a strongly suburban, residential character best expressed in 19th-century houses, mostly villas in generous gardens with plenty of greenery.
+These are joined by later residential buildings of differing scales and periods, which taken together usefully illustrate the fragmented pattern of historic development of the area.